emarcey/cicerone/glossary/brewing/terms.md

 		* some ales, like altbier and kölsch
 * **Lautering:** process of separating wort/mash from residual grain as efficiently as possibly
 	* Usually consists of mashout, recirculation, sparging
+	* Third stage of brewing, following mashing and preceding boiling
+	* Goal: separate liquid portion and its dissolved contents from remaining solids
+		* at end of process, wort will be in boil kettle and spent grains will remain in lauter tun
+	* Some brewers use combo mash/lauter tuns, but most have separate tuns
+		* most frequently use combo tun in Britain
+	* Process:
+		* Vorlauf (recirculation)
+		* Sparging
+		* Wort Collection: continues for 10-20 minutes as wort is drained, until wort is desired strength
+	* Spent grain often used as cattle feed
+* **Lauter Tun:** a wide vessel used for lautering, with a false bottom/screen 1-3 inches above the actual bottom
+	* The screen holds back solids while allowing liquid to pass
+	* Usually includes rotating rakes to spread mash and disperse grain
+	* Some breweries (largely traditional British) use combo mash-lauter tuns
+		* don't produce as many brews a day because you can't fill mash tun while lautering
 * **Malting:** the process by which starch is liberated from a grain for use in brewing
 	* Necessary because raw barley kernels are very hard, and carbohydrates are inaccessible
 	* Key stages